Sjs445/Rat-Timers/README.md

 After you press escape you can begin timing.

 ```
-When ready, press the key you want and the timer will begin for that action.
+1. Press the key you want and the timer will begin for that action.
-             When you're done, press the same key to stop the timer for that action.
+2. Press the same key to stop the timer for that action.
+3. Press the SPACE key to increment a timer.
-             Press ESC to quit.
+4. Press ESC to quit.
-You can also press 9 to check if there are active timers.
+5. Press 9 to check if there are active timers.
 ```

 Now if you press b or t you will begin timing those actions.
 Press b or t a second time to stop timing those actions.